-- 11.2.1 All brake calipers must be made from aluminium materials with a modulus of elasticity no greater than 80Gpa. - 11.2.2 No more than two attachments may be used to secure each brake caliper to the car. - 11.2.3 No more than one caliper, with a maximum of six pistons, is permitted on each wheel. - 11.2.4 The section of each caliper piston must be circular.
+- 11.2.1 All cars must be equipped with brake calipers which are of one specification and which have been supplied by the FIA designated manufacturer, no other type of caliper is permitted.
+Once supplied no such caliper may be modified in any way without the written permission of the FIA.
+All brake calipers must be made from aluminium materials with a modulus of elasticity no greater than 80Gpa. - 11.2.2 No more than two attachments may be used to secure each brake caliper to the car. - 11.2.2 No more than one caliper, with a maximum of six pistons, is permitted on each wheel. - 11.2.4 The section of each caliper piston must be circular.

-11.3 Brake discs:
+11.3 Brake discs and pads:

-- 11.3.1 No more than one brake disc is permitted on each wheel. - 11.3.2 All discs must have a maximum thickness of 28mm and a maximum outside diameter of 278mm. - 11.3.3 No more than two brake pads are permitted on each wheel.
+- 11.2.1 All cars must be equipped with brake discs and pads which are of one specification and which have been supplied by the FIA designated manufacturer, no other type of discs or pads are permitted.
+Once supplied no such discs or pads may be modified in any way (other than by normal wear) without the written permission of the FIA. - 11.3.2 No more than one brake disc is permitted on each wheel. - 11.3.2 All discs must have a maximum thickness of 28mm and a maximum outside diameter of 278mm. - 11.3.3 No more than two brake pads are permitted on each wheel.